ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 # Importing and exporting custom text data using Templates and Regex in ClickHouse

-###### tags: `Data-formats`

-In many cases we have to deal with data in custom text formats.
-That could be a non-standard format, invalid JSON or a broken CSV.
-In all such cases, using standard formats like CSV or JSON won't work.
+We often have to deal with data in custom text formats.
+That could be a non-standard format, invalid JSON, or a broken CSV.
+Using standard parsers like CSV or JSON won't work in all such cases.
 But ClickHouse has us covered here with powerful Template and Regex formats.

 ## Importing based on a template
 Suppose we want to import data from the following [log file](assets/error.log):